-Never assume a driver is going to stop at a crossing.
 Ensure vehicles on either side have stopped before crossing and remove your headphones so you can listen for upcoming vehicles.
 You will often hear a car coming before you can see it.
+Look out for pedestrian road safety signs and any obstructions you should be aware of.

 Walk in safe places